How do reviews of TV shows with diverse casting compare to those without?

 Rather than mentioning any educational or relatable aspects of these non-diverse casts, audiences discussed which characters were annoying, whiny or the funniest.
 This implies that viewers form their opinions based on behaviors or personality traits, as opposed to a character’s intrinsic qualities like racial background, sexual orientation or gender.

-The difference in tone between reviews of shows with diversity and those without is apparent.
+The difference in tone between reviews of shows with diverse casting and those without is apparent.
 Non-diverse shows generate much more light-hearted comments, illustrating how television is often used as a form of escapism or merely an entertaining way to pass the time.
 The audience watch and enjoy the show despite the absence of representation.
 Whereas shows that celebrate diversity inspire more emotive and thoughtful responses.

-When it comes to diversity in TV shows, audiences notice.
+When it comes to diverse casting in TV shows, audiences notice.
 This analysis gives us a glimpse into what modern viewers want in their entertainment programming.
 They want production companies to keep opening up space for all kinds of stories to be portrayed, allowing for as much diversity on-screen as there is off.